We built six squash courts, including two all-glass squash courts at Poly Prep Country Day School in Brooklyn, NY.

 The Emanuel Community Center is the home of the Cincinnati Squash Academy.
-Our project there highlights McWIL’s continued participation in the expansion of Urban Squash programs.
+This project highlights McWIL’s continued participation in the expansion of Urban Squash programs.

-Bates College in Lewiston, Maine is the home of the 2015 national collegiate men’s champion, and we just finished completing an all glass court to expand their facility.
+Bates College in Lewiston, Maine is the home of the 2015 national collegiate men’s champion, and we just finished completing an all glass squash court to expand their facility.
+Click here for more info on Bates College’s squash program!

 This is a link to the U.S squash sites page on Court Conversions.
 Please contact us with any other questions.